The online space is under constant change and the promotional products marketplace continues to transition to new ways of doing business.

 17% Company-focused content designed to promote transparency and loyalty.

-We recommend a combination of all these types of content, but we see distributors avoiding the products topic.
-These results prove that it’s clearly a mistake.
+We recommend a combination of all these types of content.
+That said, we see distributors avoiding talking about products but these results prove that it’s clearly a mistake.
 If that’s you, it’s time to rethink your strategy to ensure your content is truly serving your customer’s needs, and not just serving your own.

 Video deserves a special mention

-All in all, when it comes to content, in any format, quality is better than quantity.
+All in all, when it comes to content, in any format, quality is always better than quantity.

 4. Social Media Marketing Gets More Retail-Like